daiolupo/project-journal/journal.md

 The feature that I contributed to was completing the implementation of the APIs and CRUD operations.

-TESTING API calls in Postman software.
+TESTING API CALLS IN POSTMAN SOFTWARE

 Now I started to work on the other API calls to the MongoDB Atlas database.